 Tools for Effective Research

 A range of tools is available to assist with crypto research.
-Some notable ones include:
+Some of the best ones I’ve noted are:

 - CoinMarketCap: A reliable platform for tracking cryptocurrency prices and market capitalizations.